Before the Bell: What every Canadian investor needs to know today

 "The comments also appear to have weighed on equities in recent days as investors prepare for the end of ultra-accommodative monetary policy from some of the world’s largest central banks."

-In Canada, the markets will get a look at how the economy was faring during the first month of the second quarter when Statistics Canada releases its report on April GDP at 8:30 a.m.
-(ET).
-Economists are expecting a modest 0.1 per cent increase from March.
+In Canada, the markets will get a look at how the economy was faring during the first month of the second quarter.
+Statistics Canada said Friday the Canadian economy grew 0.2 per cent in April from March.
+Economists had been looking for 0.1 per cent growth.
 Later in the morning, the Bank of Canada releases its business outlook survey, which will offering a current reading on conditions experienced by Canadian companies.
 Already this week, Bank of Canada officials - including Governor Stephen Poloz - have signalled coming rate hikes, with Mr. Poloz saying that low rates put in place to combat the energy rout have done their work.

 The economic news will also be playing out against a shifting political situation in British Columbia.
 Late Thursday, a non-confidence vote resulted in the minority liberal government falling after 16 years of rule.
 The NDP will move into power with a minority of seats, buttressed by three Green MLAs.